 Instead of selecting and enrolling in plans through the FFE, consumers will enroll through private web-brokers or directly with carriers and still be eligible to receive APTCs.
 For Georgians currently selecting QHPs and Catastrophic Plans on the FFE, the State anticipates the Georgia Access Model will generate an improved customer experience and more affordable premiums.
-Georgia residents will be able to visit web-brokers to view the full range of insurance products available to them that are licensed and in good standing with the State.
+Georgia residents will be able to visit web-brokers to view the full range of insurance products available to them.
 Consumers also will be able to view the premium and out-of-pocket costs with applied APTCs prior to selecting a plan, as is the case with the FFE.